markusadahlem/prism.github.io/_solutions/market-access-modeling.md

 weight: 5
 ---

+Connect clinical relevance to reimbursement value.

-We analyze reimbursement landscapes and payer expectations early in the development process.
-By mapping health-economic arguments to product features and digital endpoints, we help you articulate value—whether for DiGA listings, HTA submissions, or pharma partnership strategies.
+We assess payer landscapes and identify early health-economic narratives.
+By mapping product features to reimbursement criteria, we help you build value arguments for DiGA listings, HTA evaluations, or pharma partnership readiness.